 - He can be lots of fun if you direct his energy into entertaining games.

 - The PWD is affectionate and loving with his family, especially with his main caregiver.

 - He likes human companionship but can happily spend a few hours by himself.

 - PWDs are more well-balanced than other breeds in this sense.

-- He is friendly and welcoming with strangers.
+- He is friendly and welcoming to strangers.

 - At the same time, he has a loud bark that he’ll use to announce their arrival.

 - Most PWDs get along well with children and other animals.

 - This means he’s suitable for all types of active families.

 The Portuguese Water Dog was once very rare in America.
 But thanks to careful and caring breeding, he is becoming more popular.
 Especially since his breed found itself in the spotlight thanks to Bo, the former First Dog of the United States.
 Everyone saw just how family-friendly and caring he was and just how fun he was to have around.